apache/superset/CONTRIBUTING.md

 ```

 You can then translate the strings gathered in files located under
 `superset/translation`, where there's one per language.
+You can use [Poedit](https://poedit.net/features) to translate the po file more convenience.There are some [tutorail in the wiki](https://wiki.lxde.org/en/Translate_*.po_files_with_Poedit) can help you.

 For the translations
 to take effect:

 ```bash